Build-Squad/flow-code-coverage/README.md

 Running tests...

 Test results:
-- PASS: testTrait
+- PASS: testGetIntegerTrait
-Coverage: 87.5% of statements
+Coverage: 81.8% of statements
 ```

 It looks like not all statements were covered by the test inputs.
 To view details for the coverage report,